karldreher/KnowYourPorts/README.md

 KnowYourPorts currently has two components:  a web app and a console application.
 Each of these can be used to quickly check a TCP/IP port number for it's function.

-A good IT Professional should memorize the well-known ports, but an even better one will use a tool like this to keep their brainpower free for more practical matters.
+A good IT professional should memorize the well-known ports, but an even better one will use a tool like this to keep their brainpower free for more practical matters.

 KnowYourPorts is built on Python 2.7 and uses the Service Name and Port Number Registry from IANA, located here: http://www.iana.org/assignments/port-numbers